 In most cases, you can pay your premium in full in advance for either a year of coverage or six months of coverage, depending on your term length or monthly, depending on how you choose to be billed.
 You’ll earn a small discount if you pay for your policy upfront.

-Insurance premiums are based on a variety of factors.
-Your insurer will look at your personal risk factors, the vehicles you are insuring as well as the coverages you choose.
+Insurance premiums are based on various factors.
+Your insurer will consider your personal risk factors, the vehicles you are insuring, and the coverages you choose.
 Insurance companies use proprietary algorithms to set rates, so premium quotes can vary dramatically between insurers.

-If you fail to pay your premium, your policy will be canceled after a grace period, and you will be uninsured, which makes it illegal to drive in almost every state.
+If you fail to pay your premium, your policy will be canceled after a grace period, and you will be uninsured, making driving illegal in almost every state.
 In addition, if you are at fault for an accident, you will be responsible for all medical, legal and repair costs.

 How to calculate insurance premiums

 Insurers consider a wide variety of factors when setting a premium.
-They take a look at your personal risk factors as well as the risk factors of your vehicle.
+They consider your personal risk factors and the risk factors of your vehicle.

 Here are just a few things that insurers will look at when setting your rates: